tiramisulabs/seyfert/README.md

 # FAQ
 ## So, what is `seyfert`?
 Seyfert is the ultimate Discord framework!
-We make easy to interact with the Discord API, big cache control, scalable code and a pretty dev experience.
+We make it easy to interact with the Discord API, big cache control, scalable code and a pretty dev experience.

-## Why I should use it?
+## Why should I use it?
-There are many reasons to use Seyfert, but we cannot put them all in here so there is a few of them!
+There are many reasons to use Seyfert, but they dont all fit in this tiny readme, so here is a list of the most awesome reasons!

-- **RAM Saver**
+- **Low RAM Usage**
 - **Latest features**
 - **Dev experience**
-- **24/6 support (Sunday is for going to church)**
+- **24/6 support (Sunday is for church)**
 - **Written from Scratch**
 - **Type-safe**
 - **And many more!!**